 If you forget and miss a dose, take the pill as soon as you remember.
 Skip the missed dose if it is almost time for your next one.
 Do not take extra medicine to make up for the missed dose.

-It’s better to avoid alcohol.
-Sometimes it can worsen the side effects, sometimes it can affect the effectiveness of a drug.
+It’s better to avoid alcohol as sometimes it can worsen the side effects, and sometimes it can affect the effectiveness of a drug.

 Support your vaginal and bladder flora